ChainAgnostic/CAIPs/CAIPs/caip-74.md

 ```

 It is important to note, that issuer here is [did:pkh](https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md), which includes both blockchain address and blockchain network information.
-Also, as per [EIP-4361 "Sign-in with Ethereum"](https://github.com/ethereum/EIPs/blob/5e9b0fe0728e160f56dd1e4cbf7dc0a0b1772f82/EIPS/eip-4361.md) specificaction,
-`iat`, `nbf`, and `exp` are encoded as [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) `date-time`, which could include milliseconds precision.
+Also, as per [CAIP-122]() specificaction,`iat`, `nbf`, and `exp` are encoded as [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) `date-time`, which could include milliseconds precision.

 The signature in essence is just bytes, but we have to give a hint on how the signature verification should work.
-At the moment, we limit the signature verification by two types:
+The signature verification type is referenced from methods that are listed as possible within the [CAIP-122]() namespace.

+For example, for EIP-155 chains,
 - `eip191` indicates that that signature is made by an Ethereum [externally owned account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#externally-owned-accounts-eoas) (EOA),
 - `eip1271` indicates that the signature is made by an Etereum [contract account](https://www.ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html#contract-accounts) (like Gnosis Safe or Argent); the verification should be done according to [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).

-In the future, we anticipate creating a specialized registry for signature types.

 ```
 type Signature struct {
-  t String //= "eip191" or "eip1271"
+  t String
   m optional SignatureMeta
   s Bytes
 }